rva-mike/Substitute-Finder/README.md

 # Sub-Atomic

   ## Description
    This is an app designed to make the process of a finding a substitutue teacher faster and easier.
+To use this app, a user needs to sign up through the signup form.
+They then have an option to be an Admin (teacher) and be able to post jobs, or sign up as a Substitute to see and apply for jobs.
+When an applicant applies for a job the Admins can see there profiles attached to that specific job and contact them as needed.
+Both types of users are able to add and save relevant information to their profile.

+   ### Technologies Used:

-It uses the MERN (MongoDB, Express.js, React, and Node.js) tech stack.
+'Sub Atomic' uses the MERN (MongoDB, Express.js, React, and Node.js) tech stack.
 It combines a back-end implemented with Node.js and Express.js API with a MongoDB database with a React front-end to create a single-page MERN application.

-   #### Technologies Used:

    ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)
    ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)